How Much Are Rents Going Up? See How Prices Have Changed In Your Area.

 Silver Spring’s Once-Vibrant Downtown Is Stuck In The Past

+In late October, Denizens Brewing in Silver Spring poured its last beer of the night for the final time.
+The suburban Maryland staple had served craft brews for a decade, but when its lease came due, founder Julie Verratti decided she wasn’t willing to commit to another 10 years.
 She says her decision to close was fueled by uncertainty — about the neighborhood, about the economy and about consumer behavior.
 Her uncertainty is a symptom of a larger plague spreading across Silver Spring, where a once-vibrant downtown commercial district is now lined with vacant storefronts and half-empty office buildings.
 (Full Article).

 Gen Z Is Staying In Apartments Longer.
 Young Developers Might Have A Leg Up In Catering To Their Peers